tinoryj/tinoryj.github.io/_posts/2020-05-01-Note-Eitan2020RAIDP.md

 In practice, it divides each of the N disks into N-1 Superchunks.
 The Lstor stores parity is just XOR result for all Superchunks stores on the disk (Because when 2 disks fail, each failed disk at most has one Superchunk need to recover by erasure coding).
 The RAIDP method can improve write performance by reducing 3 times write sync to 2, and incurs small performance overhead for data update thanks for the Superchunks layout.

 This work implements the RAIDP based on HDFS (simulated Lstors by DRAM) and conducts experiments to evaluate the read, write, update performance and CPU, network usages compared with 3-replica HDFS, and 2-replica HDFS by Hadoop standard, terasort, and wordcount benchmarks (Intel HiBench).
 It shows that RAIDP writes performance higher than 3-replica HDFS and lower than 2-replica HDFS while keeping almost the same read performance as 3-replica HDFS.
-It also compares the Superchunks recovery with network-based RAID-6 and shows RAIDP achieves a 14x shorter recovery time cost.
+It also compares the Superchunks recovery with network-based RAID-6 and shows RAIDP achieves a 14x shorter recovery time cost because all parity computes localy.

 ## Strength

 * The paper is very well written, and the analysis of each design point is very full.
-* Simple idea achieves obvious effects and significantly reduces network traffic, power consumption, storage space costs compare with 3-replica and improve data recovery performance compare with erasure coding.
+* Simple idea achieves obvious effects: significantly reduces network traffic, power consumption, storage space costs compare with 3-replica, and improves data recovery performance compare with erasure coding.

 ## Weakness